 Things I Check Before Opening a PR

-My personal checklist for making pull requests easy to review and safe to merge.
+My checklist for making pull requests easy to review and safe to merge.

 How a simple template can make pull requests easier to write and review.